PythonCharmers/python-future/docs/source/quickstart.rst

 =================

-The ``future`` module helps run Python 3.x-compatible code under Python 2 with minimal code cruft.
+The ``future`` module helps run Python 3.x-compatible code under Python 2.6 and 2.7 with minimal code cruft.

 You can use it to help to port your code from Python 2 to Python 3 today -- and still have it run on Python 2.